 - Internships – interns are volunteers who join an organisation to work on a specific project over a specified length of time.
 At SWLEN we offer a variety of roles to suit our needs and your interests.
 We have a successful track record with interns from local universities.
 Please contact Colin if you are interested in interning with SWLEN.

-Let’s Go Outside and Learn
+Volunteer with Let’s Go Outside and Learn

-Do you love being outside and do you like to meet new people?
+Nature Buddies: do you love being outside and do you like to meet new people?

 Call Frances 020 8401 6837 or Mairi 07939001731

 SWLEN Trustee: To be a great charity we need great people with passion, skills, experience and enthusiasm.
 We are looking to recruit new trustees to complement our existing board of trustees to govern our dynamic charity.
 We are also looking for non-executive directors for our trading arm, which generates income from the skills and experience of the charity’s staff with surpluses donated to the charity.